zhhuang7/zh/index.md

 high-dimensional econometrics models with tools from random matrix theory and semi/nonparametric statistics, particularly in instrumental variable and panel data contexts.
 I am also working on empirical analysis of social and genetic networks using techinuqes from econometrics and deep learning.

 ## Job Market Paper
-Testing endogeneity with many endogenous variables, with Chen Wang and Jianfeng Yao - *Draft coming soon*
+Testing endogeneity with many endogenous variables - **Draft coming soon**

 _Studying statistical and econometrics models with high-dimensional endogeneity is becoming a major concern in recent years.
 I investigate testing endogeneity in instrumental variable models with both moderately high-dimensional endogeneity and instruments.
 I do not assume sparsity on coefficients.
 Within this framework, I show that the celebrated Durbin-Wu-Hausman test generally has distorted size.
 I further propose a dimension-adaptive test and establish its asymptotic validity.
 I also analyze its performance in the presence of many invalid instruments.
 I conduct extensive numerical simulations to confirm its satisfactory performance in various settings._